 - Turn Off the Circuit Breaker.
 Go outdoors and turn off the circuit breaker for your AC system.

 - Drain the water.
-If you’ve got a bucket handy, place it under one of the drains (usually on the side of a wall-mounted unit) and open it up to drain out any excess water.
+If you’ve got a bucket handy, place it under one of the drains (usually on the side of a wall-mounted unit) and open it up to drain any excess water.

-- Check for ice blockage in the coils or fins of the unit—if there’s any buildup here, try de-icing them with an ice pick or steam cleaner before turning on again so that they don’t freeze up again.
+- Check for ice blockage in the coils or fins of the unit—if there’s any buildup here, try de-icing them with an ice pick or steam cleaner before turning them on again so that they don’t freeze up again.